Indians hitting coach Van Burkleo opts out due to COVID-19

 Antonetti said the challenges of traveling and the lack of room in road ballparks may have been the tipping point for the 57-year-old Van Burkleo, who is in his eighth season with the club.
-He had been under fire for Cleveland’s early offensive struggles.
+He had been facing criticism over Cleveland’s early offensive struggles.

 “We are fully supportive of Ty’s decision,” Antonetti said, adding Van Burkleo remains employed by the team.
 “He’ll continue to provide support remotely and contribute any way he can from home.”